-The Company's financial assets consist of cash and deposits for reclamation, receivables and accounts payable.
+The Company's financial assets consist of cash and deposits for reclamation, receivables, accounts payable and accrued liabilities.
 No amounts are invested other than in chartered bank term deposits.
 Unless otherwise noted, it is management's opinion that the Company is not exposed to significant interest or credit risks arising from the financial instruments.
 The carrying value of these financial instruments approximates their fair value due to their short-term maturity or capacity of prompt liquidation.